An Overview of the Appraisal Process

-Most of the people participating are quite familiar.
-The real estate agent is the most known face in the transaction.
-Then, the lender provides the money necessary to finance the transaction.
-And ensuring all aspects of the transaction are completed and that a clear title passes from the seller to the purchaser is the title company.
+Most of the parties involved are very familiar.
+The real estate agent is the most recognizable entity in the transaction.
+Then, the mortgage company provides the money required to finance the exchange.
+And ensuring all areas of the transaction are completed and that a clear title passes to the buyer from the seller is the title company.

-So, who's responsible for making sure the value of the real estate is consistent with the purchase price?
+So, what party makes sure the value of the property is in line with the purchase price?
 In comes the appraiser.
-We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Integrated Assets will ensure, you as an interested party, are informed.

-To ascertain an accurate status of the property, it's our duty to first conduct a thorough inspection.
-We must see aspects of the property first hand, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they indeed are there and are in the condition a reasonable buyer would expect them to be.
-The inspection often includes a sketch of the house, ensuring the square footage is proper and illustrating the layout of the property.
-Most importantly, we look for any obvious features - or defects - that would have an impact on the value of the house.
+To ascertain an accurate status of the property, it's our duty to first complete a thorough inspection.
+We must see aspects of the property hands on, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they indeed exist and are in the condition a reasonable person would expect them to be.
+The inspection often includes a sketch of the property, ensuring the square footage is accurate and illustrating the layout of the property.
+Most importantly, the appraiser identifies any obvious features - or defects - that would have an impact on the value of the house.

-After the inspection, an appraiser uses two or three approaches to determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Back at the office, we use two or three approaches to determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.

-Here, we pull information on local construction costs, labor rates and other factors to ascertain how much it would cost to build a property nearly identical to the one being appraised.
-This estimate usually sets the upper limit on what a property would sell for.
-The cost approach is also the least used predictor of value.
+This is where the appraiser gathers information on local building costs, labor rates and other elements to calculate how much it would cost to replace the property being appraised.
+This estimate usually sets the maximum on what a property would sell for.
+It's also the least used predictor of value.

 Analyzing Comparable Sales

-Appraisers are intimately familiar with the subdivisions in which they work.
-They innately understand the value of specific features to the people of that area.
-Then, the appraiser researches recent sales in the area and finds properties which are 'comparable' to the property in question.
-Using knowledge of the value of certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they more accurately portray the features of subject.
+Appraisers are intimately familiar with the communities in which they work.
+They innately understand the value of certain features to the residents of that area.
+Then, the appraiser researches recent sales in close proximity to the subject and finds properties which are 'comparable' to the subject in question.
+By assigning a dollar value to certain items such as upgraded appliances, extra bathrooms, additional living area, quality of construction, lot size, we adjust the comparable properties so that they are more accurately in line with the features of subject property.

-Once all necessary adjustments have been made, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
-At Integrated Assets, we are an authority in knowing the value of real estate features in Memphis and Shelby County neighborhoods.
-The sales comparison approach to value is most often awarded the most consideration when an appraisal is for a home purchase.
+In the end, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
+When it comes to knowing the true worth of features of homes in Memphis and Shelby, Integrated Assets can't be beat.
+This approach to value is typically awarded the most consideration when an appraisal is for a real estate purchase.

 Valuation Using the Income Approach

-Examining the data from all applicable approaches, the appraiser is then ready to state an estimated market value for the property at hand.
-The estimate of value at the bottom of the appraisal report is not always what's being paid for the property even though it is likely the best indication of what a property is worth.
-Depending on the individual circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to put the property on the market again.
-Here's what it all boils down to, an appraiser from Integrated Assets will help you discover the most fair and balanced property value, so you can make the most informed real estate decisions.
+Examining the data from all approaches, the appraiser is then ready to document an estimated market value for the subject property.
+Note: While the appraised value is probably the best indication of what a property is worth, it may not be the price at which the property closes.
+Depending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+It all comes down to this, an appraiser from Integrated Assets will help you attain the most fair and balanced property value, so you can make the most informed real estate decisions.